Academic Affairs Manual (ACD)

 3. Functions of the committee

-2. The committee shall hear cases assigned to it by the Clearinghouse Committee.
+2. the committee shall hear cases assigned to it by the Clearinghouse Committee

-4. The committee shall deal with dismissal and disability status.
+3. the committee shall deal with dismissal and disability status.

 1. Dismissal Proceedings

-When dismissal is considered for a faculty member who has satisfactorily completed any probationary period established under the existing personnel policies of the university, or a faculty member whose contract period established under the existing personnel policies of the university, or a faculty member whose contract period has not expired, the matter shall be resolved by procedures described in detail in the Academic Affairs Policies and Procedures Manual— ACD 501, “Conditions of Faculty Service.”
+When dismissal is considered for a faculty member who has satisfactorily completed any probationary period established under the existing personnel policies of the university, or for a faculty member whose contract period has been established under the existing personnel policies of the university, or for a faculty member whose contract period has not expired, the matter shall be resolved by procedures described in detail in the Academic Affairs Policies and Procedures Manual— ACD 501, “Conditions of Faculty Service.”
 This process differs substantially from other grievance procedures.
 Grievant(s) have the right to seek mediation through a Conciliation Committee and to appeal to the Committee on Academic Freedom and Tenure directly.

 2. Disability Status